 Today the risk is even greater.
 The odds are even higher.
 But there is a big difference.
 Emboldened by lobbyist encouragement and court decision that appears to give the legislature – rather than voters – the power to legalize casino gambling in our state – legislators are considering a bill that would allow for the biggest casinos in the world to be built in Florida.
 In fact, one casino proposed by a Malaysian casino conglomerate would be nearly twice as big as the world’s largest casino, which is located in China.
 In fact, this casino would be bigger than the casinos in The Mirage, The Wynn, The Bellagio, The Venetian, Caesars Palace and MGM Grand COMBINED.

 No Casinos has once again been reactivated to stop this threat to our economy, our families, our quality of life, and the character of our communities.
-Our supporters include the Florida Chamber of Commerce, the Florida Attractions Association, the Florida Restaurant and Lodging Association, the Florida Retail Federation and the Florida Sheriff’s Association – to name just a few.
+Our supporters include the Florida Chamber of Commerce, the Florida Attractions Association, the Florida Restaurant and Lodging Association, the Florida Retail Federation, the League of Women Voters, Florida Family Action, the Florida Ethics & Religious Liberty Commission and the Florida Sheriff’s Association – to name just a few.